ROBERT WILSON GLENN I

 The ancestor who accompanied Walter Fitz Allan from

-Shropshire to Scotland bore the name of De Ness or LeStrange, from the place called
+Shropshire to Scotland bore the name of De Ness, from the place called

 Ness or Ness Strange, near Shrewsbury ...
 Henry de Ness held the lordship